 Moves by SM.
 G4 Firepower.
 Launch range: 4 hexes.
 The Triangle symbol indicates that rocket strikes are resolved first in their battle, even before A+.
 Rockets cannot respond to an existing battle.
 Rocket is eliminated when it fires.
-Defender losses are applied normally to Ground units but they are not revealed.
+Defender losses are applied normally to Ground units but are not revealed unless other attacking units are involved.